 Polycystic Ovarian Service

-The PCOS service is coordinated by Endocrinologist Rinku Mehra, MD, a pediatric endocrinologist at Children's National, and an obstetrician/gynecologist with expertise in pediatric gynecology who practices at MedStar Washington Hospital Center, enabling us to monitor a young woman's reproductive health over time and during her transition to adult care.
+The PCOS service is coordinated by renowned endocrinologists at Children's National and an obstetrician/gynecologist with expertise in pediatric gynecology who practices at MedStar Washington Hospital Center.
+This partnership allows us to monitor a young woman's reproductive health over time and during her transition to adult care.
 And as an adult, she has the option to see an obstetrician/gynecologist who knows her medical history.

 Your child's doctor may refer your daughter to our team when PCOS is suspected or after the condition is confirmed.
 Our team can help with the diagnosis, treatment and coordination of related care, and we do not require a lab test from patients to come to see us.